whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/for-everyone.md

 ### How to Evoke Expertise, Authority, and Trust

 E-A-T is determined differently based on the topic(s) of your website.
-For guidance based on page and site
+For guidance based on page and site type, [see here.](/ja/tldr/quality-characteristics/)

-#### Medical Site

-- Content must be created by and attributed to those with appropriate medical expertise or accreditation.
-- Content must look professional (e.g. no spelling errors)
-- Content must be updated on a regular basis

-#### News/Journalism Site

-- Content must be produced with [journalistic professionalism](https://ja.wikipedia.org/wiki/報道倫理#報道倫理の要素)
-- Content must be factually accurate
-- Provide a page detailing the company's editorial policies and review process
-- Must match **well-established** consensus where such a consensus exists

-#### Scientific Information Site

-- Content must be created by and attributed to those with appropriate medical expertise or accreditation.
-- Must match **well-established** consensus where such a consensus exists

-#### Financial/Legal/Tax/etc. Site

-- Must be trustworthy (e.g. actively gather good reviews)
-- Maintain and update content regularly

-#### Advice, Hobbies, Blog Site

-- Content must be written by an expert or some highly experienced person/company

 ## High Quality Pages